In a world where a cookie-cutter approach to social media is the norm, differentiation is a must.

 - Understand what it takes to outshine your competition using strategic social media and marketing tactics

-- Know how to position your business or personal brand for online domination
+- Know how to position your business or personal brand for online dominance

-Whether you like it or not, assumptions are being made right now about your personal brand.
+Whether you like it or not, assumptions are being made about your personal brand.
 Your product, service, customer experience and online presence are all factors in driving consumer perception.

 But it is so much more than just that.
 Your personal brand also includes the reputation and relationships you have built over time.